Why Meghan Markle Will Never Be Prince Harry’s Princess

 Unless there is a rash of tragedy in the royal family, Prince Harry as the fifth in line to the throne is not expected to go any further up the line of succession beyond a peerage title as a duke, should he marry.
 He would not lose his title of His Royal Highness Prince Harry should that be the case.
 Thus, Meghan Markle would only become an official titled princess if Prince Harry is not given a peerage rank, which is not expected at this time.

-[Feature Image by Evan Agostini/AP Images]
+[Featured Image by Evan Agostini/AP Images]